Joomla Configuration

 Agree to the privacy statement in the contact form

-Also when you want to send a message through the Joomla contact form you have to agree to the privacy statement according to the GDPR.
+Even when you want to send a message via the Joomla contact form, you have to agree to the privacy statement according to the GDPR.

-Below the contact form there is an extra checkbox field which the visitor must click before the form is sent.
+Below the contact form there will be an extra checkbox field which the visitor has to click before sending the form.

-For this you need to activate a 2nd plugin (Content - Confirm Consent).
-Also in this plugin you can edit the text and select a link to the privacy article.
+For this, you need to activate a 2nd plugin.
+(Content - Confirm Consent).
+In this plugin too, you can customise the text and select a link to the privacy article.

 Of course, this is not all you need to do for the GDPR legislation.
 You will have to write your own privacy statement, create your own cookie notification and create your own processor register.
-But Joomla helps you in this way a long way to your website GDPR proof.
+But Joomla will help you a long way towards making your website GDPR-compliant.

 About Jeroen